sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

-and have them take a look at it without downloading the files or even having the necessary tools installed, you'll see a lot more sophisticated features in websites such as social media, all you need is a device with a browser to experience almost any service, downloading an app is not going to be the same- why would you? when you get similar (in human perception) performance by running them on a broswer without the overhead of installing.
+and have them take a look at it without downloading the files or even having the necessary tools installed, you'll see a lot more sophisticated features in websites such as social media, all you need is a device with a browser to experience almost any service, downloading an app is not going to be the same--- why would you, when you get similar (in human perception) performance by running them on a broswer without the overhead of installing?

 ## What's next?
 WebAssembly has already achieved a lot in a short span of time (3 years